sakura57/so4/dd.md

 ### Concept

-SG7 is a sci-fi themed, 2D overhead-view, action-adventure game with RPG-inspired character development elements.
+SG7 is a 2D overhead-view, action-adventure game set in space with RPG-inspired character development elements.

 ### Setting